N Korea insists on Olympic military show

 - North Korean duo invited to Paralympics

-North Korea's government-operated information outlet KCNA released a statement saying that if South Korea and its allies continued criticism in the form of "reckless confrontational acts", it would "only bring about the consequences of souring the successful opening of the Winter Olympics".

-The two countries dramatically improved their bilateral relations in January, reopening lines of communication and negotiating their joint presence at the Winter Olympics.
+They will march under a unified banner, and field a joint women's ice hockey team.

+Now, there are hopes that the progress made could lead to wider political solutions.

-In January, South Korea's foreign minister told the BBC it would continue high-level talks with "clear eyes" - and that despite concerns over North Korea's true motives, "we have to make the most of it."
+In January, South Korea's foreign minister said she would continue high-level talks with "clear eyes" - and that despite concerns over North Korea's motives, "we have to make the most of it."

+On Saturday, North Korea's state news agency KCNA criticised suggestions that the parade could be viewed as threatening.

+Such an interpretation would "only bring about the consequences of souring the successful opening of the Winter Olympics", it said.